kyle-fairbanks/wing_structural_analysis/TECHNICAL_REFERENCE.md

 **Geometry:**
 - Half-wing from root (fuselage attachment) to tip
-- Span = distance from root to tip (user input, converted to meters)
+- Span = full tip to tip wingspan (user input, converted to meters)
 - Uniform chord (no taper in current version)

 **Boundary conditions:**